The Best Auto Insurance Companies 2026

 See if you qualify for a lower rate in less than 2 minutes

-Auto insurance rates in 2026 are shifting — more than half of U.S. states are projected to see premium decreases, while 19 states face increases of up to 10%.
-Whether you're shopping for a new policy or wondering if you're overpaying, knowing which companies offer the best combination of price and service can make a major difference.
+Auto insurance rates in 2026 are stabilizing after years of sharp increases — the national average is projected to rise just 0.67%, while more than half of U.S. states are expected to see premium decreases.
+Whether you're shopping for a new policy or wondering if you're overpaying, knowing which companies offer the best combination of price, service, and financial strength can make a major difference.

-This guide compares the top six auto insurance companies for 2026, breaks down average monthly rates, and walks you through proven strategies to lower your premium — from discount stacking and coverage adjustments to credit score improvements and smart comparison shopping.
+This guide compares the top six auto insurance companies for 2026, breaks down average monthly rates, and walks you through proven strategies to lower your premium — from discount stacking and telematics programs to credit score improvements and smart comparison shopping.
+New for April 2026: we've updated average rate benchmarks across all six insurers, revised DUI and accident surcharge data (DUIs now averaging +85–96%), and flagged expanded tariff-driven upward pressure that could push rates 5–19% higher by year-end.

 Key Pinch Points